Humblemonk/DiceMaiden/README.md

 `/roll donate` : Get donation information on how to help support the bot!

+# Combining Rolls
-These commands can be combined.
+These commands can be combined into a single roll.
 For example:

-`/roll 10d6 e6 k8 +4` : Roll ten six-sided dice , explode on sixes and keep eight of the highest rolls and add four.
+`/roll 10d6 e6 k8 +4` : Roll ten six-sided dice, explode on sixes and keep eight of the highest rolls and add four.

+A roll set is possible.
+Below is an example of the command:

+`/roll 6 4d6` : Roll 6 sets of four six-sided dice.
+A size of a set can be between 2 and 20.

+Or you can combine multiple unique rolls in a single request.
+The max unique rolls here is **four** due to Discord API limitations.
+Example roll is as follows:

+`/roll 4d100 / 10d6 e6 k8 +4/ 3d10 k2/ ul 3d100`

+**Note:** Multi roll support is in a "beta feature" stage and some more complicated rolls may cause issues.
+Please report on github if you run into a problem!

 # Game Systems Specific Rolls
 Warhammer 40k Wrath and Glory example syntaxes: